 Summer serving: Sheet pan chicken for corn season

-Sheet-pan chicken thighs with spicy corn.
 Marinate your chicken thighs in pickled jalapeño brine, then toss the peppers with fresh summer corn and lime for a dinner that’s spicy, sweet, salty and sour.
-Food Stylist: Simon Andrews (David Malosh/The New York Times) (David Malosh)
+(David Malosh)

 But, as the season advances, the desire to mix it up inevitably sets in.
 Now is the time for recipes that require a bit more time and work, yet are absolutely worth the delayed gratification.